Get in touch

 For short-term visitors, such as attendees at Academy events and open days it is not practical to put in place individual PEEPs.
 We have developed a standard set of PEEPs for visitors with a range of needs.
 These can be found here.
 Please inform the relevant member of staff (your primary contact) of your needs and which of the standard options is applicable to you, ahead of your visit.
 Should you be unsure about how to contact, please contact the reception in the first instance using the contact details above, who will be happy to help.

-Should you feel that none of the standard options are relevant to your individual needs, please contact the Facilities Manager by email at firstname.lastname@example.org who will be able to assess your individual needs with you ahead of your visit, using the PEEP form for visitors which is available here.
+Should you feel that none of the standard options are relevant to your individual needs, please contact us at email@example.com who will be able to assess your individual needs with you ahead of your visit, using the PEEP form for visitors which is available here.